Aan de slag met de collectie:

 References

-Bredius 1899; Bol 1957; Briels 1997, pp. 329-30; The Hague 2002, pp. 92-95
+Bredius 1899; Müller/Van Regteren-Altena 1931; Bol 1957; Briels 1997, pp. 329-30; The Hague 2002, pp. 92-95

 Entry

-In composition and style, this painting is closely related to Van Geel’s Wooded Landscape with the Rest on the Flight into Egypt of 1633 (fig. a), and can therefore be dated around the same time.3Bol (1957, no. 20) wrongly thought that the Hannover picture was dated 1638.
-Grohn (1981, pp. 1146-47) and Gmelin (1982, p.
-69) corrected this to 1633.
-It belongs to the type of wooded landscape that Van Geel painted during his Delft and Dordrecht periods, in which he displayed a growing fascination with freakishly contorted trees covered in moss and ivy.
+This work belongs to the type of wooded landscape that Van Geel painted during his Delft and Dordrecht periods, in which he displayed a growing fascination with freakishly contorted trees covered in moss and ivy.5For the stylistic features of the works of this period see Buvelot 2008.
 Their idiosyncratic, ghostly appearance were his hallmark.
-Staffage in the form of human figures, fauna and buildings has been reduced to a minimum in the Amsterdam painting.
+Staffage in the form of human figures, fauna and buildings has been reduced to a minimum in the present painting.

-By producing this type of imaginary landscape based on the Flemish tradition, Van Geel was an exception among his contemporaries, who tended more and more to take their inspiration from the real world.4Buijsen in Tokyo etc. 1992, p.
+By producing this type of imaginary landscape based on the Flemish tradition, Van Geel was an exception among his contemporaries, who tended more and more to take their inspiration from the real world.6Buijsen in Tokyo etc. 1992, p.
 148; Rüger in New York-London 2001, pp. 264-65.

 See Bibliography and Rijksmuseum painting catalogues